Williams leads Memphis with 17 in 76-67 win over Vanderbilt - WHIZ News

+“I’ve never believed in playing the smaller teams early to try to boost it,” Hardaway said.
+“I’ve always tried my best when I could control the schedule to play some tough games early.
+Last year we lost four games in a row.
+That was extremely tough, and it was big lesson for me.
+But we finished strong.”

-These Tennessee programs separated by about 200 miles hadn’t played each other since 2005, and credit for scheduling the 14th game between these teams goes to the coaches — both former NBA All-Stars.
-Memphis hadn’t started a season with a true road game since losing to Arkansas on Dec.
-2, 1992.
+These Tennessee programs separated by about 200 miles hadn’t played each other since 2005, and credit for scheduling the 14th game between these teams goes to the coaches.
+Memphis won its first true road game in a season opener since beating Chaminade in November 1988.

+“Jerry’s done a phenomenal job,” Hardaway said of a gym that had plenty of Memphis fans on hand.
+“To have the fans travel reminded me of old times and at the end when they were chanting for us that just brought back good memories.”

-Hardaway has a very experienced team after a trip to the transfer portal for six Division I players, and his starting lineup featured all seniors or fifth-year players led by Kendric Davis, the reigning American Athletic Conference player of the year.
-He added 16 points, and Alex Lomax had 10 points and 10 rebounds.
+Hardaway has a very experienced team adding six Division I players through the portal.
+His starting lineup featured seniors or fifth-year players led by Kendric Davis, the reigning American Athletic Conference player of the year.
+He added 16 points, and Alex Lomax had 10 points and 10 rebounds for his first career double-double.

 Tyrin Lawrence led Vanderbilt with 14 points, and Myles Stute had 12.